How to keep your chickens cool when temperatures rise.

 • Using a large ice block in a shallow dish will melt slowly in the heat and the water it provides will be cool.

 • Do not use Apple Cider Vinegar when it's hot.
 Apples are fine, and can actually help chickens deal with heat stress.
 Apple Cider Vinegar, on the other hand, is great for many things but heat is not one of them.
-It raises the chicken's metabolism which in turn raises their temperature - exactly what you need to avoid.
+It raises the chicken's metabolism which in turn raises their temperature – exactly what you should avoid.

 2. Promote summer health by using electrolytes.